-(Note 11) The 35 trials include two cases that were tried twice (Rutkowski v.
+(Note 11) The 32 trials include one case that was tried twice (Miller v R.J.
+Reynolds Tobacco Co.).
+The first trial resulted in mistrial, while the second resulted in a verdict for the plaintiff.
+The 32 trials also include two cases with two punitive damages retrials, both within the time period and both prior to the time period (Ledo v R.J.
+Reynolds Tobacco Co., Spurlock v.
 R.J.
-Reynolds Tobacco Co. and Miller v R.J.
 Reynolds Tobacco Co.).
-In each case, the first trial resulted in mistrial, while the second resulted in a verdict for the plaintiff.
-The 35 trials also include one trial that resulted in a plaintiff verdict,

-(Note 12) Of the 14 adverse verdicts appealed by RJRT as a result of judgments arising in the period 1 January 2021 to 31 December 2023:
+(Note 12) Of the 10 adverse verdicts appealed by RJRT as a result of judgments arising in the period 1 January 2022 to 31 December 2024: